webflorist/routetree/README.md

 1. Payload set directly in this class.
 2. Payload set in the RouteNode's RoutePayload (only if this RoutePayload is RouteAction-specific.)
 3. Payload returned from an Eloquent Model (only if RouteNode has a RouteParameter associated with an Eloquent Model, that implements ProvidesRoutePayload)
-4. Using Auto-Translation by searching for payload at a translation-key relative to the RouteNode's ID (see [#Automatic translation]).
+4. Using Auto-Translation by searching for payload at a translation-key relative to the RouteNode's ID (see [Automatic Translation](#automatic_translation)).

 There are multiple use-cases, where this payload functionality can be useful This is very useful to e.g.: